About Us

 “People tend to forget that play is serious” DAVID HOCKNEY

-Desperate Men have been inviting people to play for over 30 years, creating, performing and producing ground-breaking outdoor theatre in the UK and internationally.
+Desperate Men have been inviting people to play for over 42 years, creating, performing and producing ground-breaking outdoor theatre in the UK and internationally.

 We’re always looking for new partners and projects so if you want to test the limits of our imagination (and we’re pretty sure it’s limitless), give us a call.
-As creative producers, we work on large-scale outdoor art projects and collaborate with other partners and arts organisations.
+As creative producers, we work on large-scale outdoor art projects and collaborate with other partners and arts organizations.
 We also create bespoke performances, street animations and education projects on commission.

 We are also adept at creating shows that respond to landscape and the environment, and at finding enterprising ways to bring subjects like science and history to life.
 Whether we’re persuading people to root for an eight-foot long latex sturgeon, working with an internationally renowned poet to fill the streets with words or taking 2012 torches out to sea, we always take play very seriously.